narkissit/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 Disable the Group Policy: **Computer Configuration** > **Administrative Templates** > **System** > **Group Policy** > **Configure web-to-app linking with URI handlers**

 ### <a href="" id="bkmk-updates"></a>27.
-Windows Update Delivery Optimization
+Delivery Optimization

-Windows Update Delivery Optimization lets you get Windows updates and Microsoft Store apps from sources in addition to Microsoft, which not only helps when you have a limited or unreliable Internet connection, but can also help you reduce the amount of bandwidth needed to keep all of your organization's PCs up-to-date.
-If you have Delivery Optimization turned on, PCs on your network may send and receive updates and apps to other PCs on your local network, if you choose, or to PCs on the Internet.
+Delivery Optimization lets you get Windows updates, Microsoft Store apps and Office Click-to-Run Updates from sources in addition to Microsoft, which not only helps when you have a limited or unreliable Internet connection, but can also help you reduce the amount of bandwidth needed to keep all of your organization's PCs up-to-date.
+If you allow Peer-to-Peer with Delivery Optimization, PCs on your network may send and receive updates and apps to other PCs on your local network, if you choose, or to PCs on the Internet.

-By default, PCs running Windows 10 Enterprise and Windows 10 Education will only use Delivery Optimization to get and receive updates for PCs and apps on your local network.
+By default, PCs running Windows 10 will only use Delivery Optimization to get and receive updates for PCs and apps on your local network.

 Use the UI, Group Policy, MDM policies, or Windows Provisioning to set up Delivery Optimization.

-In Windows 10, version 1607, you can stop network traffic related to Windows Update Delivery Optimization by setting **Download Mode** to **Simple** (99) or **Bypass** (100), as described below.
+In Windows 10, version 1607, you can stop peer-to-peer network traffic related to Delivery Optimization by setting **Download Mode** to **HTTP Only (0)** or **Simple** (99), as described below.

 ### <a href="" id="bkmk-wudo-ui"></a>27.1 Settings &gt; Update & security